sergioRozenszajn/approuter-html5-repo-example/README.md

 Using approuter and HTML5 Application Repository service example

 This sample project contains the main components required to develop and run a simple SAP Cloud Foundry business application.
+There are two html5 applications:
+- myapp: a simple button that by clicking it calls a nodejs server app
+- tripv4: an FLP Sandbox triggers a UI on top of the oData.org sample endpoint

+The following apps compose this project:
 - approuter
   * Uses the approuter npm from sap.npm.registry
   * Owns the xsuaa service instance that enables authentication and authorization
   * Owns the html5-apps-repo/app-runtime service instance that enables approuter to read static content from html5 app repo
+  * Owns the destination/lite service instance that enables approuter to access non-cf backend applications
-  * Defines a destination to access business application backend
+  * Defines a destination to access business application local backend

 - backend
   * A simple nodejs express server that handles requests from approuter